 Here’s a real quick, yet accurate explanation of how Bitcoin works.

-If you run bitcoin node compatible software, like Bitcoin Core, on a computer it connects to other random instances of Bitcoin Core, forming a worldwide network of interconnected nodes.
+If you run Bitcoin node software, like Bitcoin Core, it will establish a connection to other, random instances of Bitcoin Core, becoming part of a worldwide network of interconnected Bitcoin nodes.
 Anyone can do this.
 The software is free and its code is open source.

 Every new Bitcoin Core node is seeded with the first ever piece of data in Bitcoin called the “Genesis block”.
 It contains the details of the first piece of data upon which all the rest of Bitcoin’s history is built.
 Each new node then polls the other nodes for the next block.
 The node then uses Bitcoin’s math based rules to check if that next block meets those rules.
 The rules check to see that every single Bitcoin transaction in the block is valid and that it contains a valid proof of work (explained later) for creating that block.

 It keeps retrieving new blocks until it catches up to the present.
 At that point it is in synchronization with every other Bitcoin node in the whole world.
 Each Bitcoin node has verified the accuracy and truth of every single transaction and block and Bitcoin’s history.
 They don’t just copy data — they verify every single bit of it.

 A Bitcoin transaction is a text message.
 To be valid it has to strictly adhere to specific rules though:

 - It can only spend bitcoin that haven’t been spent.